evelynbaby15/udacity-project-06/README.md

 3. After page loading finished, scroll down to the bottom and you'll see Jasmine test report.

 # Reference
-This project is clone from [Udacity frontend-nanodegree-feedreader](https://github.com/udacity/frontend-nanodegree-feedreader) orginally.
+This project is clone from [Udacity frontend-nanodegree-feedreader](https://github.com/udacity/frontend-nanodegree-feedreader) originally.
 You can also find lots of information about Jasmine testing in this project.